 If you’re enrolled in a Pandemic Forbearance Plan, we hope it gives you and your loved ones some peace of mind.
 Once you’ve been enrolled in the plan, very little is required on your end.
-Still though, it’s helpful to know what life will be like during your forbearance.
+Still though, it’s helpful to know what will happen during your forbearance.

 So here are 6 things you can expect, starting with the most obvious.